BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Introduction

+\emph{Sparse attention} methods have emerged as a promising solution by computing only a subset of the full attention matrix.
+While these approaches cleverly determine which attention scores to skip, their added complexity hinders practical use.
+We identify five key hurdles to their adoption: (1)~Some methods require expensive pre-computation to determine sparsity patterns, often negating their theoretical speedups~\cite{jiang2024minference, xu2025xattention}.
+(2)~Other methods introduce new layers that require model fine-tuning~\cite{xiao2024duoattention} or training an entirely new architecture~\cite{deepseekai2024deepseekv32}.
+(3)~Most existing works focus exclusively on either the prefill or decode phase, missing opportunities for end-to-end inference acceleration.
+(4)~They lack kernel support for newer GPUs, making it unclear if their speedups translate to the characteristics of modern hardware, like Blackwell and Hopper.
+(5)~These methods often hinder framework integration, requiring intrusive modifications to model architectures or attention interfaces and substantial changes to existing APIs.

-In this paper, we present \algname{} (BLocked Attention Sparsity via Softmax Thresholding), \textbf{a simple yet effective sparse attention method that dynamically prunes negligible attention blocks without any pre-computation overhead}.
+To address these hurdles, we present \algname{} (BLocked Attention Sparsity via Softmax Thresholding), a simple yet effective \textbf{training-free} sparse attention method that dynamically prunes negligible attention blocks during \textbf{both prefill and decode} with \textbf{no pre-computation overhead}.
 Our key insight is that during FlashAttention's block-wise online-softmax, we can identify and skip blocks whose contribution to the final output will be negligible based solely on already-computed information.
 Specifically, when processing blocks sequentially, we maintain a running maximum of attention scores.
 As shown in Figure~\ref{fig:teaser}, if a block's local maximum score is significantly smaller than this running maximum (by a threshold $\lambda$), its post-softmax values will be near zero after normalization.
-We can therefore skip three expensive operations for such blocks: (1) computing the exponential for softmax, (2) loading the corresponding value block from HBM, and (3) performing the matrix multiplication with values.
-This simple pruning rule requires only a single comparison per block and seamlessly integrates into existing FlashAttention implementations.
+We can therefore skip three expensive operations for such blocks: (1)~computing the exponential for softmax, (2)~loading the corresponding value block from HBM, and (3)~multiplication between attention and values.
+This simple pruning rule requires only a single comparison per block and \textbf{seamlessly integrates into existing attention APIs}, requiring only a single scalar threshold input.